Vaceuchelus ampullus

-Vaceuchelus ampullus is a species of sea snail, a marine gastropod mollusk in the family Chilodontidae.
+Vaceuchelus ampullus is a species of sea snail, a marine gastropod mollusc in the family Chilodontaidae.

 Description

 (Original description)The shell is globose-conic, imperforate in the young, narrowly umbilicated or reduced to a fissure in the adult.
 It is whitish, spotted with red on the revolving ribs.
 The whorls of the spire are quadrate, separated by a linear suture.
 The body whorl is convex, except a little flattening at the suture.

 The sculpture of the penultimate whorl consists of three equally thick, obtuse, and plain cinguli (= colored bands or spiral ornamentation), separated from one another and from the sutures by nearly equal interspaces, with or without a small riblet in each interval.
 All over regularly clathrate, the interstitial pits are narrowly oblong.
 The body whorl contains about eight cinguli, clathrate in the intervals: the supra-peripheral intervals show a riblet.
 The four basal cinguli are granulose.

 The aperture is roundly oval.
 The outer and basal margins are smooth within.
 The columella is arcuate, slightly explanulate concave and edentulous.